 But I like travelling with a backpack because it frees up my hands.
 And if my pack is less than 7 kg, it is not too heavy for my back, and I can still walk long distances with a backpack.

-I use the Wanaka Adapt Backpack as my 7 kg cabin baggage because the size is perfect for the overhead bin.
+I use my Osprey Arcane Duffel Travel Backpack as my 7 kg cabin baggage because the size is perfect for the overhead bin.
 The bag is extremely light and has enough capacity for all my belongings.

-As for the daypack, use either a small, lightweight backpack or a purse for your trip.
-I like to use my Fjallraven Re-Kanken backpack for everyday use.
-One of the most significant benefits of using a backpack is that the weight distributes evenly on your shoulders.
+For the daypack, use either a small, lightweight backpack or a purse.
+I like to use my Fjallraven High Coast Totepack for everyday use.
+One of the most significant benefits of using a backpack is that the weight is distributed evenly on your shoulders.

 2. Determine what you must bring